Standard business terms of CREATON GmbH

 (2) The place of performance for deliveries and pickups is – insofar as something else is not agreed to – the place of delivery (works or warehouse), and for payments it is payment location given in the invoice.
-Checks should be sent to Creaton AG, Dillinger Str.
+Checks should be sent to Creaton GmbH, Dillinger Str.
 60, 86637 Wertingen, Germany.

 (3) All legal relations which result for the parties from the contract are governed by the laws of the Federal Republic of Germany under exclusion of the uniform UN Sales Convention (United Na-tions Convention on Contracts for the International Sale of Goods).

 (4) Wertingen, Germany is the place of jurisdiction for all disputes resulting from or in connection with the contract, including disputes over checks and bills of exchange, provided that the prereq-uisites of § 38 par.
 1 ZPO (German Code of Civil Procedure) apply.
 Moreover, we also have the right to file a complaint at any court with jurisdiction over the customer or any other court which could have jurisdiction under German or international law.

 (5) With non-commercial customers the place of jurisdiction is the residence of the defendant.